U.S. Army Sgt. 1st Class

-Ryan grew up in Edmond, Oklahoma, the youngest of three siblings.
+Ryan grew up the youngest of three siblings in Edmond, Oklahoma.
 He spent a lot of time outdoors and took an interest in sports, playing both football and baseball.
 He received a baseball scholarship to the University of Texas Arlington, where he earned a sociology degree.
-After working for his father for a few years, in 2012, Ryan felt a calling to serve his country.
+After working for his father for a few years, Ryan felt a calling to serve his country.
 Throughout his five deployments to Afghanistan and Syria, he was invested in leading servicemen and women on missions and enjoyed finding ways to inspire the younger soldiers.

 Today, as he continues to recuperate, Ryan hopes to go back to the 75th Ranger Regiment and become a motivational soldier to inspire others.
-He also wants to continue his duty as an Army Ranger.
-Ryan looks forward to playing baseball with his son and returning to fishing, skiing, and swimming along with returning to serve.
-As he gets accustomed to his new normal, the Gary Sinise Foundation looks forward to building Ryan a specially adapted smart home to ease his daily struggles and mobility needs around the house.
+He looks forward to playing baseball with his son and returning to fishing, skiing, and swimming.
+As Ryan becomes accustomed to his new normal, the Gary Sinise Foundation looks forward to building Ryan a specially adapted smart technology home to ease his daily struggles and mobility needs around the house.